JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Dynamic libraries are the main ways to use Kotlin code from existing programs.
-You may use them share your code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android and others.
+You may use them share your code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android, and others.

-Kotlin/Native also have tight integration with Objective-C and Swift.
-You You may want to see the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.
+Kotlin/Native also has tight integration with Objective-C and Swift.
+You may want to check the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.